 Group health insurance coverage is available to all full-time and part-time (at least 30 work hours per week) employees.
-The district's contribution to its employee self-funded health care plan premiums is determined annually by the board of trustees.
-Detailed descriptions of the health care plan, cost, and eligibility requirements may be accessed electronically through the district website at www.sfdr-cisd.org using the following links:
+The District's contribution to its employee self-funded health care plan premiums is determined annually by the board of trustees.
+Detailed descriptions of insurance coverage, prices, and eligibility requirements are provided to all employees in a separate booklet entitled Employee Benefits Guide found in District website at www.sfdrcisd.org using the following links: